Herbert A. Friedman

 One of the reasons the program was such a success was that it worked in concert with the conversion of the Panama Defense Force to a National Police.
 It targeted the weapons in the hands of potential insurgents and not the former military.
 We had captured or identified the PDF, classified them and either put them in a new uniform or kept them in confinement.

 Walsh also recalls that the U. S. paid for many artifacts looted from museums in order to preserve them and return them to the people of Panama.
 He believes that lesson should have been learned and followed after the American invasion of Iraq and the looting of millions of dollars of valuable antiquities.

-Perhaps less successful was a 4th Psychological Operations Group Christmas card depicting a cigarette-holding U.S. soldier giving gifts to children which some observers felt was condescending to Panamanians and wondered about the cigarette.
+Perhaps less successful was a 4th Psychological Operations Group Christmas card depicting cigarette-holding U.S. soldier giving gifts to children that some observers felt was condescending to Panamanians and wondered about the cigarette.

 A second Christmas card was produced in a smaller run of just 10,000 pieces.
 This depicted two hands clasping (with the insignia of Panama and the United States on the sleeve) and a background of a modern city.
 The text is:

 We sincerely desire a prosperous 1990 for you.